-- a.
-Direct in-person care: - During these sessions, patients will be evaluated for a full low vision examination, including history review, discussion of visual goals, acuities and refraction, demonstration of low vision devices, ocular health assessment, adaptive technology evaluation, discussion of resources, and counseling and coordination of care.
-The case history, visual goals, and the devices that the patient may be interested in will have been determined previously through the patient history phone interviews (see below).
-Additionally, in-person care may consist of follow up visits and dispensing visits. - b.
+a.
+Direct in-person care:

+During these sessions, patients will be evaluated for a full low vision examination, including history review, discussion of visual goals, acuities and refraction, demonstration of low vision devices, ocular health assessment, adaptive technology evaluation, discussion of resources, and counseling and coordination of care.
+The case history, visual goals, and the devices that the patient may be interested in will have been determined previously through the patient history phone interviews (see below) for new patients as noted above in Section 6.2.1.
+Additionally, in-person care may consist of follow up visits and dispensing visits.

+b.
 Patient history phone interviews and other clinical activities: